AustenLamacraft/tqm/superconductivity/index.md

 Note the difference from the Bose case: because the state $\bp=0$ plays no special role -- like every other state below the Fermi surface it is occupied with one fermion of each species -- we do not just create pair excitations with zero centre of mass momentum $\bq=0$.
-Nevertheless, the BCS theory starts makes the assumption that the ground state involves a superposition of zero momentum pairs only.
+Nevertheless, the BCS theory makes the assumption that the ground state involves a superposition of zero momentum pairs only.
 We can write such a state very generally as
 $$
 \ket{\text{pair}}\equiv\sum_{\sum_\bp n^P_\bp=N/2} c_{\{n^P_{\bp}\}} \prod_{\bp}\left[\adop_{\bp\uparrow}\adop_{-\bp\downarrow}\right]^
 {n_{\bp}}\ket{\text{VAC}},